As a parent, I won’t be paying for my child's college education. Yes, you heard me correctly.

 I may set aside some money to help him, but it will probably be only a fraction of the tuition costs at that time.
 Let me explain my rationale and why other parents should take note.

-Other Financial Burdens of Paying for Your Child’s College
+Other Financial Burdens of Parents Paying for College

 While I could budget to contribute the maximum to a 529 plan for my son, I still have student loans of my own.
 Additionally, my husband and I have other debts that need to be taken care of first.